AlexanderKud/KSOLVER-X_ice_Bloom/README.md

 # KSOLVER-X
-Find PrivateKey of corresponding Pubkey using random xpoint search original code : https://github.com/pianist-coder/KSOLVER-X
+Find PrivateKey of corresponding Pubkey using random xpoint search<br>
+original code : https://github.com/pianist-coder/KSOLVER-X

-KSOLVER X is a tool for solving private keys in the Bitcoin ecosystem.
-It is designed to efficiently search for private keys that correspond to a given public key.
+KSOLVER X is a tool for solving private keys in the Bitcoin secp256k1 curve.

 ## Features

 - Utilizes the secp256k1 elliptic curve python library by iceland2k14 for efficient and fast ec operations
+- btc.point_sequential_increment(n, a_)) uses a lot of RAM
+- btc.point_sequential_decrement(n, a_)) uses a lot of RAM
 - Supports parallel processing using multiple CPU cores for faster computation
-- Provides detailed progress information, including estimated probability of finding the key
+- Each CPU Core uses a separate Process with Python Interpreter Instance

 ## Usage